Do you know what it is to live in your highest values?

-As a woman raised in a certain era, I was brought up to believe that my purpose in life was to become a wife and mother, my relationship with my husband and children should be my highest priority.
+As a woman raised in a certain era, I was brought up to believe that my purpose in life was to become a wife and mother, and my relationship with my husband and children should be my highest priority.

+Well, guess what?
 My relationship with my husband and children is not my highest priority.
 My relationship to my business is my highest priority.
 Does that mean I don’t love my husband or children?
 Of course not.
 I love them dearly.
 Every day I express my gratitude for them and the extreme blessing they are to me.

-It does mean however that I am at my best when I prioritise the activity that most deeply feeds my soul, which is running my business.
+However, it does mean that I am at my best when I prioritise the activity that most deeply feeds my soul, which is running my business.
 When I do that, I am by default a better wife to my husband, mother to my children and grandmother to my grandchildren, because my spirit is full and I have an overflow of love to share.
 If I was forced to stay at home, I would still love my children, but they wouldn’t get the best of me, because the very thing that feeds my soul isn’t present.